Cecilia Montes-Alcalá

 Overview

-Dr. Cecilia Montes-Alcalá received her PhD in Hispanic Linguistics from the University of California, Santa Barbara.
-She joined the Georgia Tech faculty in 2004 as an Assistant Professor of Spanish & Linguistics in the School of Modern Languages.
+Dr. Cecilia Montes-Alcalá is the Director of the Spanish Program and the Spain LBAT study abroad program in Madrid.
+She received her PhD in Hispanic Linguistics from the University of California, Santa Barbara, and joined Georgia Tech in 2004 as an Assistant Professor of Spanish & Linguistics in the School of Modern Languages.

-Dr. Montes-Alcalá has received research support from CIBER, the Georgia Tech Foundation, and Ivan Allen College among other funding sources and she also holds a number of awards from Emory University, the University of California, Santa Barbara, and the University of Alcalá de Henares (Madrid).
+Dr. Montes-Alcalá has received research support from CIBER, the Georgia Tech Foundation, Georgia Tech's Office of the Executive Vice President for Research (EVPR), the Atlanta Global Studies Center, and Ivan Allen College among other funding sources and she also holds a number of awards from Emory University, the University of California, Santa Barbara, and the University of Alcalá de Henares (Madrid).
 She teaches courses in bilingualism, sociolinguistics, applied linguistics, and Spanish culture and history.
-She is also director of the Spanish Program and the Spain LBAT summer program in Madrid.

 - Ph.D. in Hispanic Linguistics, University of California, Santa Barbara